antmd/MailPluginManager/README.markdown

 #### Common Pieces

-* Keep Sparkle Bundle Delegate and use notifications to let parts know what to do
 * Determining relevant info about system
+* Change companies.strings to a companies.plist that gets updated
 * Load historicalUUIDs file from remote server on launch (MBM & MBT)
 * Use synchronized file features in Lion when we can for historicalUUIDs
 * Setup system to report system setup when requested by user/developer.